Harbour Information

 Quite often the best clue from a distance is sighting the masts of the boats at anchor inside.
 The spit forming Spithouse Point is very low lying.
 In either case approach the westerly cardinal buoy on a southerly or south-easterly heading.
 This is the only lit navigational mark, so a night entry although not impossible would need a great deal of care on a rising tide.

-The channel leading in has water at all states of the tide but is narrow and steep sided, so deep keeled craft are advised that it's best to enter on a rising tide.
+The channel leading in has water at all states of the tide (about 1.5m at LWS) but is narrow and steep sided, so deep keeled craft are advised that it's best to enter on a rising tide.
 The tide can run hard through the narrow but deep entrance.

 Leave the west cardinal buoy marking the entrance channel to port and make your entry on a course of about 130°.
 You should pick up the leading marks easily.
-The forward Mark consists of a post with a red diamond top Mark, and the rear post which is higher and mounted on dry land has a white circle.
+The forward Mark consists of a red & white striped post with a Y shaped top mark (like the rearsight on a rifle), and the rear post which is higher and mounted on dry land has a white circle.
 Keep these two dead in line and approach.
-Bear in mind that the forward post with the diamond is not in deep water, but dries at LAT, so don't approach too closely.
-In the closer approach to this forward beacon, on your starboard hand will be a green post with conical top Mark, and the entrance will be in clear view.
-It is now necessary to come off the transit, and make a slight swing to starboard heading straight towards the entrance.
-The red post in the entrance needs to be left to port and the deepest water continues in a straight line to 2 green posts with conical top marks which need to be left to starboard.
-A choice now needs to be made about mooring and anchoring.
+There used to be a green buoy opposite the forward leading mark but this has been removed so there is no indication of the extent of the western side of the channel.
+In the closer approach to the Y shaped mark, the entrance will be in clear view and it is then necessary to come off the transit, make a slight swing to starboard and head straight towards the entrance.
+Be aware that the front leading mark is laid in shallow water and should be given about 40yds offing.
+The red post in the entrance on the Admiralty Chart is being removed (Spring 2014) and the deepest water continues in a straight line.
+Ahead, on the starboard bow, lie two green conical buoys (one with a top mark) and, on the port bow, a BRB bad ground mark (This post has been replaced by a Red/Black striped buoy with two ball top mark but no lights) and green conical buoy.
+A choice now needs to be made about mooring and anchoring; if going up Newtown Creek swing to starboard and leave the two SHMs to starboard and the bad ground mark to port; if going up Clamerkin Lake, round the bad ground mark to port and pass between it and its accompanying SHM (buoy with conical top mark).

 Berthing, Mooring & Anchoring

-There are mooring buoys laid in the Newtown River (the branch that leads to Shalfleet Quay) and in Clammerkin Lake, to port as you enter.
-The white moorings are for visitors, and if you use one of these, the charges about £10 per night.
+There are 15 mooring buoys laid in the Newtown River (the branch that leads to Shalfleet Quay) and 5 in Clammerkin Lake, to port as you enter.
+These white moorings are for visitors, and if you use one of them, the charges (2020) about £25.00 for boats up to 11m per night and £13.50 for a short stay.
+There is sufficient room between the buoys in Clammerkin Lake to lay an anchor but not in the Newtown River where they are laid on a ground chain.

 Space is tight for anchoring, remember most of this dries out at low water, and Clammerkin Lake is really the only place where there is room.
-When you enter, take note of the RGR post on your port side as you follow the deep water down, marked on the starboard hand side by the two green posts with conical top marks.
-If you need to go Clammerkin Lake to anchor the safest bet is to make your turn to port immediately after passing the RGR post.
-As high water it may look tempting to commence your turn earlier, but the deepest water is as described.
-The posts are well maintained but can be a bit confusing for a first-time visitor, and as always in these circumstances it is best to arrive on a rising tide with a careful eye kept on the depth sounder.
+When you enter, take note of the BRB buoy on your port side as you follow the deep water down ( marked on the starboard hand side by a green buoy and a green post with conical top marks).
+If you need to go Clammerkin Lake to anchor the safest bet is to make your turn to port immediately after passing the BRB buoy.
+At high water it may look tempting to commence your turn earlier, but the deepest water is as described.
+The buoys are well maintained but can be a bit confusing for a first-time visitor, and as always in these circumstances it is best to arrive on a rising tide with a careful eye kept on the depth sounder.

 Finding room to swing in Clammerkin Lake is not always easy either, the danger being that as the tide turns you can swing onto the mud.
 Following this channel round a bit more you'll come to oyster beds with boards advising "Anchorage Limit".
 By this time the Creek is narrowing substantially (although at high water it really does look like a lake), with only a narrow gutway remaining with about 1 m at LWS.
 The holding ground is good being mud.